 - Scale guidance: Tall scale (5'10" to 6'2").

-- Comfort / build notes: blown fiber semi-attached backs; Premier standard loose box seat cushions; rolled arms; welt trim; includes two 20” accent pillows.
+- Comfort / build notes: blown-fiber semi-attached backs, Premier standard loose box seat cushions, rolled arms, welt trim, and two 20 in. accent pillows.

-- Upholstery and options: premium grade fabrics and leathers tested to resist wear and fading; customizable with fabric choices and upgrades; 651 cover options shown.
+- Upholstery and options: premium-grade fabrics and leathers tested to resist wear and fading; customizable with fabric choices and upgrades; 651 cover options shown in the source notes.

 - Warranty: Limited Lifetime Warranty.